Jeanine Tesori: Early life and education

 Tesori saw her first Off-Broadway production, Godspell at the Promenade, when she was fourteen.
 She said of the experience that she felt the sense of "I'm someplace where there's something happening, and I don't want to be anywhere else."
 She worked at Stagedoor Manor, a performing arts summer camp.

+Tesori was raised Roman Catholic on Long Island.
 She attended Paul D. Schreiber High School in Port Washington, New York.
-She is a graduate of Barnard College of Columbia University, where she initially was pre-med but changed her major to music.
+She is a graduate of Barnard College, where she initially was pre-med but changed her major to music.

 Career

 Tesori began her career as the substitute assistant conductor for the 1989 production of Gypsy.
-Tesori made her credited Broadway debut as the dance arranger, associate conductor and keyboard player for The Secret Garden in 1991.
+She made her credited Broadway debut as the dance arranger, associate conductor and keyboard player for The Secret Garden in 1991.
 Soon after, she was the associate conductor and played keyboard for the original production of The Who's Tommy, working with frequent collaborator, Des McAnuff.
 Tesori eventually music directed the German production of the musical, which she says gave her the courage to continue music directing.
 Tesori says she drew from her experience working on Tommy while writing Fun Home, and that it gave her the idea for how to bring her protagonist into her own story.
 She arranged the dance music for the 1995 revival of How to Succeed in Business Without Really Trying.
 Tesori worked as an arranger on the musical revue Dream when she became pregnant with her first child.
 While pregnant, Tesori also did the incidental music arrangements and dance arrangements for the 1998 production of The Sound of Music.
 Tesori struggled with the fact that she "worked so hard to hide the fact that (she) had a uterus", and was then arriving to rehearsals pregnant.

 In 1997 she composed the score for the Off-Broadway musical Violet, for which she won an Obie Award, the New York Drama Critics Circle Award for Best Musical, and the Lucille Lortel Award for Outstanding Musical.

 Tesori was asked to write the score for the 1998 production of Twelfth Night after being introduced to Nicholas Hytner by Ira Weitzman.
-Hytner heard her score for Violet and she asked her to write 60 minutes of music for the production, with 3 months to complete the score.
+Hytner heard her score for Violet and asked her to write 60 minutes of music for the production, with 3 months to complete the score.
 Despite scores for plays not typically being nominated for best score at the Tony Awards, Thomas Cott ensured that people considered it, and Tesori was nominated in 1999.
 Next, Tesori wrote the arrangements for Swing!

 In 2000, Tesori joined forces with lyricist Dick Scanlan to write eleven new songs for a stage adaptation of Thoroughly Modern Millie.
 A successful run at the La Jolla Playhouse in San Diego resulted in a transfer to Broadway in 2002, and Tesori was nominated for the Tony Award for Best Original Score and the Drama Desk Award for Outstanding Music.